Nahuel Gallardo

-Nahuel Ezequiel Gallardo (born 9 May 1998) is an Argentine professional footballer who plays as a left-back for Once Caldas, on loan from River Plate.
+Nahuel Ezequiel Gallardo (born 9 May 1998) is an Argentine professional footballer who plays as a left-back for Ecuadorian Serie A club Delfín.

 Career

 Gallardo started off in the youth of River Plate.
 He was promoted into the senior squad in October 2017 for an Argentine Primera División match with Talleres, he played the full ninety minutes of a 4–0 defeat at the Estadio Mario Alberto Kempes; with his father, Marcelo, as manager of River Plate.

+On 31 January 2020, Gallardo signed for Defensa y Justicia on loan.

+On 13 July 2021, Gallardo joined Colón on loan.

+On 11 July 2022, Gallardo joined Colombian side Once Caldas on loan.

 Personal life

 Gallardo is the son of manager and former footballer Marcelo Gallardo.
+He is the brother of fellow footballers Santino and Matias Gallardo.